Prior Distributions

 • we can approximate these distributions using mixture distributions (see tutorial).

-1.3 Default clincial priors
+1.3 Default clinical priors

 “Non-informative” or “reference” priors

-Suppose you are estimating the 30-day mortality after elective non-cardiac surgery, what is an uninformative prior for the proportion dying?
+Suppose you are estimating the 30-day mortality after elective non-cardiac surgery.
+Two common “off the shelf” non-informative priors for a binomial proportion \(\theta\) are:

 Prior median q2.5 q97.5 Pr(\(\theta\)< 0.25) Pr(\(\theta\)< 0.5) Pr(\(\theta\)< 0.75)